architvale/ChatBot/README.md

 # ChatBot
-Created a ChatBot using Html , CSS and JavaScript Author <br>
+Created a ChatBot using Html , CSS and JavaScript<br>

 <h2>Archit Vale</h2>